-- A sustainable winery - An impact investing firm - A female driven non-profit which developed artisan beaded ornaments - Pick N Pay The second-largest grocery store chain in the country whose sustainability practices are legendary.
+- A sustainable winery - An impact investing firm - A female-led, non-profit that develops artisan beaded ornaments - Pick N Pay, the second-largest grocery store chain in the country whose sustainability practices are legendary

 The PMBA program will visit Lisbon and Casablanca in August, followed by Bogota in March 2018.
 Both trips will involve a significant component revolving around sustainability and corporate social responsibility.